Kehinde18/Portfolio/README.md

   Excel, PowerPoint

   Result :
-  Successfully analyzed the financial cost and revenue of the campaign, categorized the target market
+  Successfully predicted the financial cost and revenue of the campaign, categorized the target market into various customer segments and analyzed the timeframe and media channels of the campaign.